External lifts & BS8300-1 design guidance

-The new standard BS 8300-1:2018 Design of an accessible and inclusive built environment (external), brings advice together to provide a definitive code of practice on inclusive and accessible design for the external built environment.
-As such, and along with other Building Regs, it is incredibly useful for anyone in the planning, design or management of an external environment.
+BS 8300-1:2018 Part 1 brings advice together to provide a definitive code of practice on inclusive and accessible design for the external built environment.
+As such, along with other Building Regulations, it is incredibly useful for anyone in planning, designing or managing an external environment.

 2. What does the new BS8300-1 standard do?